ymeine/usermanual/src/latest/templates/concepts/writing_templates.md

 or to display the value returned by the call to a method (defined in the [template script](template_scripts)), like this:
 <script src='%SNIPPETS_SERVER_URL%/snippets/github.com/ariatemplates/documentation-code/snippets/templates/writingTemplates/TemplateStatements.tpl?noheader=true&tag=basicStatementTwo&lang=at&outdent=true' defer></script>

-Expressions can also be used to execute Javascript statements, but remember that the return value of this statement will be displayed in the template.
+Expressions can also be used to execute JavaScript statements, but remember that the return value of this statement will be displayed in the template.

 For instance, if you write the following:
 <script src='%SNIPPETS_SERVER_URL%/snippets/github.com/ariatemplates/documentation-code/snippets/templates/writingTemplates/TemplateStatements.tpl?noheader=true&tag=basicStatementThree&lang=at&outdent=true' defer></script>

 the content of `myVar` will be pushed into `myArray` and the template output will be the array's new length.
-If you want to execute Javascript code inside the template without displaying the return value, you can either:
+If you want to execute JavaScript code inside the template without displaying the return value, you can either:

 * store it in the Template Script file in a method that doesn't return anything or
 * use the <code>[var](writing_templates#var)</code> statement that will assign the return value to a variable instead of displaying it, or